Something went wrong

 Short Term Trends

-New York’s overall oil usage fluctuates yearly depending on winter temperatures.
-As the temperature outside dips, homes’ furnaces need to burn additional fuel oil to maintain the temperature that the thermostat is set to.
+New York’s overall fuel oil use varies yearly correlating with how cold it gets each winter.
+As the temperature outside gets colder, homes’ furnaces need to burn increasing amounts of heating oil to maintain a constant interior temperature.
 Last winter, the average outside temperature in New York was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 New York County Average Winter Temperature